-With the help of Canada Summer Jobs and Employment Planning and Counseling, Kawartha Land Trust was able to hire four new additions to our team this summer!
+With the help of Canada Summer Jobs and Employment Planning and Counseling, Kawartha Land Trust was able to hire five new additions to our team this summer!
 Read on to learn a little bit about them:

 Lindsey Bergalt, GIS Technician

 Lindsey is a Masters Student at Trent University that began working as a GIS Technician Intern with Kawartha Land Trust in January 2017, as part of the NSERC funded CREATE Enviro graduate program.
 She researches how private conservation contributes to protected area networks in Canada and the USA.

 At KLT, she has helped the Land Securement Committee develop a strategy for proactive and strategic securement based on conservation principles.
 Originally from North Carolina, Lindsey graduated from the University of North Carolina in 2014 with degrees in Biology and Environmental Science.

 Karen Gribbon is the Database Management Assistant at Kawartha Land Trust.
 She is in her third year at Trent University studying Biochemistry and Molecular Biology.
 Karen’s love and appreciation of the outdoors has given her a passion for the protection of the Kawartha region and finds it a huge priority that the region’s natural beauty remains for future generations to enjoys.
 In her free time, Karen prefers hobbies that keep one’s mind sharp; Dungeons and Dragons / Pathfinder, tactical videogames, detail painting, reading fantasy novels, and even recreational programming in Microsoft Excel and various C languages.
 She is “ pleased to meet you all and looking very much forward to our upcoming (and hopefully beautiful) summer together.”